 For a nice press release about “Merchants of Smear”, please see “Exposing the ‘Merchants of Smear’; Media’s Smear of Global Warming Skeptics Traces Back to ‘Paper-Thin’ Evidence Peddled by Al Gore, Ross Gelbspan.”

-To go directly to the 18 page “Merchants of Smear” Heartland Policy Brief, click here for the page with the PDF file of it.
+To go directly to the “Merchants of Smear” Heartland Policy Brief PDF file, click here.

 For any critic who’s arrived at this page and have read this far down, believing my Policy Brief is a Heartland-conceived and directed fabrication, think again: I tell how it was an entirely independent creation of my own here.